indykiss/KPI/Notes.md

 # Working notes, please ignore for now!

+Sept 12 Notes:
+- Need to figure out yfinance ticker look up
+    - Can implement for both client and custom index, basically same function
+- Need to figure out how to graph the two lines
+    - Build the helper functions needed.
+        - Maybe just need 1 "calculate companies in arr growth"
+        - Before launch date, need all companies
+        - After launch date, all except client
+        - Problem is in how I'm calculcating growth now.
+I'm doing for each company, calculate growth from start to end date.
+        What I need to do is calculate growth from start to end, changing cos
+- Build quick test suite
+- After the above two things are done, CI/CD via Jenkins

 Major steps:
-1. Set up dash
+1. Set up dash - Done

-2. Input box with stock ticker
+2. Input box with stock ticker - WIP
-    - Look at good stuff for this
-    - For v1 just make sure this loads
+    - Need to look at Scottish dude's repo for how they organized the callbacks for this.
+I think maybe needs 2?
+    - Box exists, but isn't connected to yfinance

-3. Input box with selected industry
+3. Input box with custom index of client competitors - WIP
     - Look in folder for list of companies in this industry
     - Pull down GROWTH average.
 Will need to look at CapIQ for this bit.
 Includes industry PLUS this stock ticker
     - Selected industry, for test, will be in a CSV BUT will need to make this a actual database

-4. User inputs stock ticker, API call
-    -
+4. Input time - Done

-5. Input time.
-At this point, add deviation
+5. At this point, add deviation - Huge thing to work on.
+Build out a couple helper function options
+I'm thinking we build 2 lines that just overlap until launch date, after launch date, there's a deviation.
     - Stock price for client grows (ideally) in red
     - Industry growth continues in black line (but minus) client
+    - See output sketch for example output

 6. Build simple test suite
     Industry = Shoes: Nike, Timberland, Adidas, Asics